 No. Providers cannot search for people with disability registered on Nest.
 The only time that providers get personal information about somebody is if you choose to submit an application about a room.
-When you submit an application, you are telling us that it is okay to share your information with the provider who listed that room.
+When you apply, you are permitting us to share your profile information with the property provider.

 The provider who listed the room will contact you about your application.
 Providers must adhere to the Nest Provider Code of Conduct, which stipulates they must contact applicants.

 Nest is a matching service.
-We help you to find rooms that might meet your needs based on what you have told us.
-That means that we don’t manage the rooms or make any decisions about whether a room is offered to you.
+We help you find rooms that might meet your needs based on what you have told us.
+We don’t manage the rooms or make any decisions about whether a room is offered to you.
 That is up to you to work out with the provider.

 If you need help finding a property and dealing with the provider, and if you are registered with the NDIS, we might be able to help you.
 You can contact us to request this service.

 What will a provider ask me when they contact me about an application?